spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/feature-integration-guides/packaging-units-feature-integration.md

 ---

 ## Install Feature Core
-Follow the steps to install Product packaging unit feature core.
+Follow the steps to install Packaging Units feature core.

 ### Prerequisites
 To start feature integration, overview and install the necessary features: